cloudpassage/snow_connector/README.md

 ## What it does

 This tool filters issues discovered in Halo using issue attributes and then routes those issues to ServiceNow specified in routing configuration files.
-These issues are then continuously synced.

 ## Requirements